danielnuriyev/better-etl/app-privacy-policy.md

-- The app does not require you to enter your real photo and name but whatever you enter is stored until you update it
+- The app does not require you to enter your real photo and name
 - All your activity is stored